 …let’s give them the power to do it.”

 So much to do, so little time to do it in.
 That’s the challenge for David Cameron’s Conservative party.
-This speech set out the scope for that challenge.
+This new society speech set out the scope for that challenge.